(Last updated on September 13, 2020)

 - Return to your chair, return the camera to its previous position (if applicable), check the preview window again to ensure that your camera is filming your face properly, and click the button to test your recording.

 - We will test that your recording is transmitting properly.
 You will be notified if we detect any issues.
+This may take some time.

-- Note also that students are not permitted to read aloud or speak during testing.
+- Note also that students are not permitted to read or speak aloud during testing.
 You may mouth the words to yourself or read them in a barely-audible whisper, but nothing more, as reading aloud is a testing accommodation.

 - As soon as you click the button, the timer will automatically begin counting down and you may begin reading the passage and answering questions.

 - The timer will begin as green and will turn yellow at the five-minute warning, at which point you will hear a notification tone.
+You will also hear a single notification tone when the timer reaches the one-minute mark.

 - When the timer reaches 0, you will hear three notification tones and the timer will turn red and begin counting up in "negative time," e.g., -00:01, -00:02, -00:03.